devmorph-9/devmorph-9/README.md

 <p>I'm Devmorph-9 - I'm a full stack developer.
-I explore random ideas, pick random project and build side projects in free time</p>
+I explore random ideas, pick random project and build them in free time</p>

 **Current Working on:** this project, [good project](https://github.com/YOUR_USERNAME/REPO_NAME) are few of my project and this is what i m learning like how to make use of this to build that currently working on this project, this are few of my project and thist.